buwilliams/rpcsql/README.md

 This project is a starting point for that solution.

+- The goal is support a limited amount of SQL, just enough for querying.
 - Define a JSON data format which converts nicely to SQL
 - Create a small JS lib to interact with
 - Build a simple API for the backend that can accept these requests
-- Build a service which supports building SQL, handling errors, validating the request, and authorization.
+- Build a service which supports building SQL, handling errors, and removes possible SQL injection.
+- If all that goes well then add authorization.

+## Security Concerns

+The most obvious concern with this approach is security, namely, SQL injection.
+I'm hoping to solve this in a two fold approach.
+1. Limit SQL with a SQL-like data-structure.
+2. White-list and validate data coming from client.
+I'm not a security expert, advice is welcome.